rnett/kotlin-js-action/README.md

 * `com.rnett.action.githubAction`, called in the `js` target block to configure the target for GitHub actions.
 It configures a browser target, but with node dependencies in WebPack, and adds a task to generate the custom webpack config.
-The default kotlin tasks may break sometimes, but `build` will work.
+The default kotlin tasks may sometimes break, but `build` will work.
 * `com.rnett.action.useAutoBuildWorkflow`, called anywhere.
 Adds a task to generate a GitHub actions workflow for the project to build and commit the distributable on push, in case it wasn't built locally.
 This keeps it up to date with your latest changes.
 Adds itself as a dependency of `wrapper` and `build` so it should always be present.